dokmic/chuangmi-camera-v5/docs/content/configuration/Configuring-the-shell-environment.md

 ## Creating aliases and adding settings to the shell environment

-You can add aliases and settings to the shell environment by editing the `.profile` and the `.busybox_aliases` file.
+You can add aliases and settings to the shell environment by editing the `.profile` file.

-As the `/root` partition is created at boot-time by mounting a `tmpfs` and copying all files from the sd card, all changes in `/root/.profile` and `/root/.busybox_aliases` will be gone after a reboot.
+As the `/root` partition is created at boot-time by mounting a `tmpfs` and copying all files from the sd card, all changes in `/root/.profile` will be gone after a reboot.

 This can be useful for testing purposes, but to make settings permanent, you should add your settings in the source root files in `/tmp/sd/firmware/root`